Penalty-Based Feedback Control and Finite Element Analysis for the Stabilization of Nonlinear Reaction-Diffusion Equations: Introduction.

-In the literature, the approximation of Dirichlet boundary control problems using the penalization technique has been well established in the context of optimal control problems.
-In \cite{S0363012996304870, S1064827597325153}, the authors solved this type of problem for the steady-state Navier-Stokes equation using the penalty method.
-Further, in \cite{S1064827597325153}, the error analysis of penalized problem is discussed applying a finite element approximation.
-Using a mixed Galerkin finite element method, Ravindran \cite{ravindran2017finite} studied penalty boundary control for the unsteady Navier-Stokes equation and established optimal error estimates in the \( L^{\infty}(L^{2}) \)-norm for the penalized system.
-In \cite{18M1233716}, Ravindran extended this work for the nonstationary magnetohydrodynamics equation with this boundary using a penalty approach.
-Additionally, the convergence analysis of the penalty function was examined, showing that the penalized control problem converges to original control problem as \( \epsilon \to 0 \), where \( \epsilon \) is the penalty parameter.
-Furthermore, the asymptotic behavior of the penalized control problem with respect to the penalty parameter was analyzed.
-In \cite{belgacem2003singular}, error estimates were derived in terms of \( \epsilon \), showing that the order of convergence is \( \mathcal{O}(\epsilon^{\frac{1}{2}}) \) for regular domains and \( \mathcal{O}(\epsilon^{\frac{1}{2}-\delta}) \) for all \( \delta > 0 \) in convex polygons.
-Eduardo et al. extended the results of \cite{belgacem2003singular} in \cite{casas2009penalization}.
-Additionally, boundary penalized control problem for parabolic equations has been studied in \cite{ben2003penalized, ben2011dirichlet}, where convergence analysis is discussed as a function of \( \epsilon \).
+In the literature, the approximation of Dirichlet boundary control problems using boundary penalization technique has been well established in the context of optimal control problems.
+In \cite{S0363012996304870, S1064827597325153}, the authors have solved the steady-state Navier-Stokes equation using the boundary penalization technique.
+Further, the error analysis of penalized problem is discussed with the help of a finite element approximation in \cite{S1064827597325153}.
+Using a mixed Galerkin finite element method, Ravindran \cite{ravindran2017finite} studied boundary penalization control for the unsteady Navier-Stokes equation and established optimal error estimates in the \( L^{\infty}(L^{2}) \)-norm for the penalized system.
+In \cite{18M1233716}, Ravindran extended this work for the nonstationary magnetohydrodynamics equation using a boundary penalization technique.
+Additionally, the convergence analysis of the penalty function was examined, showing that the penalized control problem converges to the original control problem as \( \epsilon \to 0 \), where \( \epsilon \) is the penalty parameter.
+In the work \cite{belgacem2003singular}, error estimates were derived in terms of \( \epsilon \), showing that the order of convergence is \( \mathcal{O}(\epsilon^{\frac{1}{2}}) \) for regular domains and \( \mathcal{O}(\epsilon^{\frac{1}{2}-\delta}) \) for all \( \delta > 0 \) in convex polygons.
+After that Eduardo et al. \cite{casas2009penalization} establish an error estimate of order \( \mathcal{O}(\epsilon^{1-\frac{1}{p}})\) for some \(p>2\) with control constraints.
+Additionally, a Robin boundary penalization for other second order parabolic equations has been shown in \cite{MR1874072, ben2003penalized, ben2011dirichlet}, where convergence analysis of the penalized solution is discussed.
+Moreover, the authors of \cite{ben2003penalized} discuss the convergence rate with respect to \(\epsilon\).